 It is Concorde's policy to ensure that enrolling students are aware of the potential effect and consequences of past criminal behaviors.
-Externship/clinical sites, employers or state/national licensing agencies have requirements that could prevent a student from completing the program or finding employment in his/her chosen field.
+Externship/clinical sites, employers or state/national licensing agencies have requirements that could prevent a student from completing the program or finding employment in his/ her chosen field.
 Consent to perform a criminal background check must be completed and received as part of the admissions process.
 Results will be evaluated immediately upon receipt, but no later than the add/drop period.
-Convictions, guilty pleas or nolo contendere pleas for certain drug-related, fraud-based, or other serious crimes will disqualify a prospective student from remaining actively enrolled: s/he will be unregistered from all courses and the Institution without incurring academic or financial penalty.
-A listing of the specific offenses that are considered can be obtained from the Institution.
+Because convictions, guilty pleas or nolo contendre pleas for certain drug or alcohol related, fraud based or other serious crimes could prevent a student from being assigned to an extern or clinical site, or prevent a student from obtaining licensure or certification, students will be advised accordingly.
+A listing of the specific offenses which will make it difficult, if not impossible to be placed at a clinical site or find employment can be obtained from the Institution.

-If a potential applicant believes that the results of the background check are incorrect, the Institution will provide the student with the contact information to appeal the Institution's decision.
-However, the application process will not move forward until the appeal is complete, and the student may need to reapply for a future class if the appeal is accepted.
+If a potential applicant believes that the results of the background check are incorrect, the Institution will provide the student with the applicable contact information.